JetBrains/intellij-plugins/CloudFormation/README.md

   * Completion of resources types and properties
   * Live template for Ref clause: type "ref" and press Tab
   * Ctrl-Click on any reference to jump to its definition
+  * Quick Documentation for resource types and properties
   * Format file

 Builds from trunk